AminTK/AminTK/README.md

   <tr>
     <td>
       <h4> 🛠️ <a href="https://github.com/username/emergency-dashboard" target="_blank" > Credit Card Fraud Detection </a></h4>
-      <p> we optimized the dataset, analyzed the data and the relationships between its variables, and ultimately identified the dataset type and the appropriate methods required for it.
-Using methods like SMOTE, ADASYN and TomekLinks, we trained various models while optimizing them to determine the most efficient model for predicting and detecting fraudulent transactions. </p>
+      <p> Optimized the dataset, analyzed the data and the relationships between its variables, and ultimately identified the dataset type and the appropriate methods required for it.
+Using methods like SMOTE, ADASYN and TomekLinks, trained various models while optimizing them to determine the most efficient model for predicting and detecting fraudulent transactions. </p>
     </td>
   </tr>
   <tr>